Next Portuguese legislative election: People Animals Nature

-The People Animals Nature (PAN) is set to hold a leadership congress on 20 December 2025.
-Party leader Inês Sousa Real will run for another term, but she's facing a lot of criticism regarding her leadership, with some party members questioning the validity of and opposing the leadership ballot, while dozens of party members announced their departure from the party.
-Sousa Real is being challenged by Carolina Pia, a former party district leader and 2024 candidate for Viseu district.
+The People Animals Nature (PAN) held a leadership congress on 20 December 2025.
+Party leader Inês Sousa Real ran for another term, but she faced a lot of criticism regarding her leadership, with some party members questioning the validity of and opposing the leadership ballot, while dozens of party members announced their departure from the party.
+Sousa Real was challenged by Carolina Pia, a former party district leader and 2024 candidate for Viseu district.
+However, Carolina Pia refused to be present on the congress, protesting against the lack of "democratic guarantees", despite her name remaining on the ballot.
+There were 114 delegates eligible to vote, but just 72 cast a ballot, with Sousa Real being re-elected with 96% of the delegates votes, while Carolina Pia, absent from the congress, got just one vote: